Home > Tours > UK & Ireland Tours > Country Roads of Ireland (Small Group)

 Trip Inclusions

-• Dublin: During your orientation with your Travel Director, see Custom House and travel along the River Liffey.
-See the Guinness Brewery, Christchurch Cathedral and St. Patrick's Cathedral.
+• Dublin: See Custom House and travel along the River Liffey.
+See the Guinness Storehouse, Christchurch Cathedral and St. Patrick's Cathedral.

-• Cahir: See one of the largest castles in Ireland.
+• Cahir: See one of the largest castles in Ireland dating back to the 13th century.

 • Killarney: Enjoy hearing of the history of Killarney during your city orientation.

-• Ballygalley: Explore this seaside town with your Travel Director.
+• Ballygally: Explore this seaside town with your Travel Director.

-• Carrickfergus: See the immense Castle as your drive around it.
+• Carrickfergus: See the immense Castle as you drive around it.

 • Belfast: Meet Hilda, a true Belfast local, having lived in the same house her entire life.
 During your panoramic tour, hear about the history of the city and learn why Hilda is proud of its progress and current prosperity.
 You'll also see the City Hall, Queen's University, Parliament Building at Stormont and murals in different locations indicating political sentiments of local residents.